 Portugal D7 Visa

 Porto has fast become one of the best European cities for expats.
-Alongside this, the city is very affordable and you should be able to find everything from daily essentials to property prices attractive, at least compared to other cities in Western Europe.
+Alongside this, the city is very affordable, and you should be able to find everything from daily essentials to attractive property prices, at least compared to other cities in Western Europe.
 Indeed, you should be pleasantly surprised by the cost of living in Porto.
 With beaches close at hand, welcoming locals, and some of the best food and wine in Europe, you’ll quickly come to find why this historic town has become the home of expats from across the world.

 If you are looking to purchase property in Porto, our real estate division, Goldcrest, can help you with securing the perfect option for you.
 We know that each person is looking for something different, which is why we provide a tailored service for each client.

-Also, Portugal ranks in 12th position in Global Citizen Solutions’ pioneering Quality of Life Index, part of our innovative way to uncover the true value of a passport.
-This index factors in the cost of living, alongside the Sustainable Development Goals, levels of freedom, happiness levels, migrant acceptance, and environmental performance.
+Portugal also ranks 12th in Global Citizen Solutions’ pioneering Quality of Life Index, part of our innovative way to uncover the true value of a passport.
+This index factors in the cost of living, alongside the Sustainable Development Goals, levels of freedom, happiness, migrant acceptance, and environmental performance.

 How much money do you need to live comfortably in Porto?